alyssadata/AI-Foundations-Self-in-Contact/summaries/Condition_C_Contact_Sequence.md

 4. save the response as the complete raw Condition C run;
 5. do not request a revision in the same session.

+---

+## End of Contact Sequence

+The response to Contact Message 7 is the complete raw Condition C experimental record.

+Do not submit another message in the experimental session after the record is returned.